 BANGOR, Maine — An Orono man is accused of defacing barriers that were painted in colors supporting the LGBTQ community.

 Paul Melanson, 61, is charged with class D criminal mischief.
-The incident happened overnight Friday and was discovered by police around 8 a.m.
-Saturday.
+The incident happened overnight Friday and was discovered by police around 8 a.m. on Saturday, September 5.

 Using surveillance video, detectives from the Bangor Police Department's Criminal Investigation Division discovered a full-size truck had been used in the commission of these crimes.
 Melanson was determined to be the owner of the truck and, after being interviewed by detectives, was charged.